-You are not automatically entitled to a resubmission opportunity.
+Aakonga are not automatically entitled to a resubmission opportunity.

-Resubmissions can only be offered if you are at the Not Achieved/Achieved grade boundary.
-The highest grade you can be awarded after a successful resubmission is an Achieved.
-You should be able to discover and correct errors yourself with no further teaching taking place.
+Resubmissions can only be offered if they are at the Not Achieved/Achieved grade boundary.
+The highest grade they can be awarded after a successful resubmission is an Achieved.
+Aakonga should be able to discover and correct errors themselves with no further teaching taking place.